ad-si/shaven/README.md

 ## Versions
-DOMinate is available in three versions, which are based on each other.
+DOMinate is available in two versions, which are based on each other.

-### DOMinate essential
+### Essential
 - 272 bytes
 - Contains the basic functionality
 - Attempt to build the shortest JsonML parser possible
 - For projects where every byte counts

-### DOMinate
-- 345 bytes
-- Standard version of DOMinate which keeps the balance between size and functionality
-- Returns a DOM Object
-- Syntax Sugar for ids

-### DOMinate extended
+### Standard
-- 0.5k bytes
+- 0.6k bytes
 - Contains all the functionality
 - Syntax Sugar for ids and classes
 - Support for namespaces.
-(Lets you build SVGs)
+(Lets you build SVGs and other XML based languages)
+- Callback functions on elements
+- Returns a Object containing the root element and the elements with an id

 **Check out the examples folder for more in-depth examples**